annieflora/CMSI486/Homework2.md

 **Ch 10, #6:**
 *Consider an actual application of a database system of interest.
 [NOTE: this means pick one you are familiar with to use for this exercise.]
 Define the requirements of the different levels of users in terms of data needed, types of queries, and transactions to be processed.*

+An actual application for a database would be for one that stores a restaurant data.
+This DB would store varchars and integers for things such as the menu items and prices, or number of people per table.
+Front-end users would interact with the website to view menu items or prices and open tables for their party.
+Each table in the DB could represent each branch of the restaurant, since different locations will have different menus or open reservations.
+Other tables could hold general things that all locations have in common such as hours of operation or daily specials.
+The database administrators will be inputting the data and managing the website.
+They will only need to insert and delete data from this DB.
+The transactions made would be from the front-end users possibly reserving a table.
 _____________
 **Problem #6**